Rhh98/GAMS-MIRO/tsp/README.md

 $$u_i+u_j+1\leq (n-1)(1-x_{ij}) \quad \forall  (i,j) \subset  S \quad and \quad i,j\neq 1$$
 Here $u_i$ represent the position of city $i\ge 2$ in the Hamilton cycle.

 - **Remark**.
-Another constraints have the same function is the subtour elimination constraint.
-Although more intuitive, since there are an exponential number of constraints ($2^{n} - 2$) to eliminate cycles,  which is difficult to deal with.
-However, by using the position constraints which generally has $O(n^2)$ constraints, we can avoid eliminating cycles.
+Subtour elimination constraints do precisely that - take out subtours.
+The above constraints have the same function as subtour elimination constraints.
+Although more intuitive, since there are an exponential number of constraints ($2^{n} - 2$) to eliminate cycles,  it is difficult to deal with computationally, hence the dynamic approach that is coded.
+However, the position constraints which generally have $O(n^2)$ constraints, avoids generating subtours, but for larger instances can take much longer to solve.